Jules Falk, Founder

 Sounds a tad dramatic, right?

 The second time it happened broke me.
-But like most things that break you, what actually breaks is really the point.
 I quit my “dream” job, moved across the country, and made a vow to never run myself into the ground for an employer ever again.

 And Rolling Hills Media was born...